 “seven” in Ojibway, in honour of the Indigenous group of seven >>> Collaborative Research Centre

 Make your way up to the second floor and discover the reading room with access to the Clara Lander Library which includes artist files, periodicals, and archives totaling over 24,000 volumes.
-Browse the catalogue here.
-This space expands on the Clara Lander Library, established in 1971.
+Learn more about the space here.
+This research area expands on the Clara Lander Library, established in 1971.

 The non-circulating collections support research activities of WAG staff and are also available to the academic community and general public.
 It overlooks the Learning Steps and features an outdoor terrace where you can not only hang out, but where you’ll discover artist demonstrations, performances, and more.
 Stay tuned!

 - PIMÂTISIWIN “life and the act of living, to be alive” in Cree/Ojibway >>> Focus Gallery